 Whether it is singing in the Choir (we sing at the 10:30AM service, and rehearse earlier at 8:30 AM); helping out with the liturgy as a Liturgical Assistant (older children can become acolytes or join interested adults in becoming a reader, a greeter, or a chalice bearer); helping out or taking advantage of the Healing Ministry (that occurs at the 10:30AM service just after communion); or celebrating the milestones of life with Pastoral Services (Baptisms, Confirmations, Weddings, Funerals, and confidential conversations with our clergy).
 There are plenty of niches for you and yours, here at Trinity.

 Trinity Church also has many events and service projects providing members of the community with other opportunities to connect.
-Check out the current issue of the eNewsletter for the most up-to-date information about programs and events.
-Contact Gabrie'l Atchison for more information about getting involved. <email@example.com>
+Sign up for the weekly eNews for the most up-to-date information about programs and events.
+Contact the parish administrator for more information about getting involved. <email@example.com>

 Extending the Table: